MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Setup/LAB[PL-400]_Setup01_Data_Modeling.md

 ### Task 1.1 – Maker portal

-1. Navigate to the Power Apps maker portal <https://make.powerapps.com> and sign in with your Microsoft 365 credentials if prompted.
+1. Navigate to the Power Apps Maker portal <https://make.powerapps.com> and sign in with your Microsoft 365 credentials if prompted.

 1. If you are prompted for a *Phone number* enter `0123456789` and select **Submit**.